lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Padding: size of the L2 Word (for most LPWAN technologies, this would be a byte; for some technologies, a bit)

 * Decision to use SCHC fragmentation mechanism or not.
-If yes:
+If yes, the document must describe:

     * reliability mode(s) used, in which cases (e.g., based on link channel condition)

     * Rule ID values assigned to each mode in use

-    * presence and number of bits for DTag (T) for each Rule ID value
+    * presence and number of bits for DTag (T) for each Rule ID value, lifetime of DTag at the receiver

     * support for interleaved packet transmission, to what extent